 We deeply loved the Provo Tabernacle.
 We remember with fondness the kind acoustics and how the 'stage' drew in the audience.
 We remember how fitting a 9 foot grand piano onto the portable stage for our Young Artists Concert was always a bit of a trick to get it and everyone else on stage.
 The women remember the mad dashes at intermission to the ladies restroom that had only 2 stalls.
 Those musicians who sit close to the conductor recall that the conductor's podium was situated on a seam of the portable stage.
 During a particularly energizing part in the piece, the podium would make the seam creak and the 1st stands shake.
 We all chuckled how our Conductor's car was towed because he parked in the wrong spot.

 It is difficult to put into words all the memories and fondness that we have for the Tabernacle.
-However, we will bring a few to rememberance:
+However, we will bring a few to remembrance:

-We remember performing Saint-Saens' Organ Symphony with Walter Whipple (UVS cellist and oustanding organist) making those pipes sing.
+We remember performing Saint-Saens' Organ Symphony with Walter Whipple (UVS cellist and outstanding organist) making those pipes sing.
 We recall performing a full cycle (?) of Beethoven's Symphonies.
-The feelings captured at the Provo Tabernacle will remain engraven on our hearts..... (members, please submit your memories to
+The feelings captured at the Provo Tabernacle will remain engraved on our hearts..... (members, please submit your memories to

 Most of all we remember that the Provo Tabernacle was not just a building, but a home to all who entered as their hearts were touched in some way.